rithvikronaldo/rithvikronaldo/README.md

 # Rithvik Ronaldo

-Full-stack engineer at Trainery — a multi-tenant HR-tech SaaS built in Go + React.
+Full-stack engineer at TraineryHCM, a multi-tenant HR-tech SaaS built in Go + React.

 I work on backend services: succession planning, RBAC, grid orchestration, and ML integration architecture.
 **Currently building:** a double-entry ledger API with a live marketplace demo on top — see